docarray/docarray/CONTRIBUTING.md

 git push --force
 ```

-### Install dependency with poetry
+### Install dependencies using poetry

-We use [Poetry](https://python-poetry.org/) to manage our dependency.
+We use [Poetry](https://python-poetry.org/) to manage our dependencies.

-To getting stared with DocArray development you should do
+To get stared with DocArray development you should do:

 ```shell
 pip install poetry